Table Of Contents

 Twitter is a social media platform for people interested in knowing what is happening around the world.
 It was once a forum for people to share their thoughts but has now become a great place for businesses to make announcements, launch products and have a real-time connection with potential customers.
 It is a great channel for savvy marketers who use the platform to build and broaden their business presence.
-If you are looking to get started on Twitter, here’s how to go about it:
+The big question of what to tweet first arises.
+Fret not!
+If you are looking to get started on Twitter and wondering how to find your first tweet, here’s how to go about it:

 Things to do Before your First Tweet